 The Great READ: Reading, Exchange and Dialogue

-The books NICHQ staff are reading on their equity journey
+The resources that have been guiding NICHQ staff on their equity journey

-Thought-provoking books can pave the way for change by inspiring understanding, compassion, inquiry and conversation.
-At the beginning of the year, NICHQ’s staff came together to share the books that have most impacted their understanding of inequities and what’s needed to achieve equity.
-Below, we share their top picks with hope that this list will support our readers on their equity journeys.
+Thought-provoking books, podcasts, and films can pave the way for change by inspiring understanding, compassion, inquiry and conversation.
+That's why NICHQ’s staff came together to share the resources that have most impacted their understanding of inequities and what’s needed to achieve equity.
+Below, we share their top picks with hope that this list will support your own personal and professional equity journeys.

 We know this list is not all encompassing, in fact it is just a small sample (!), and we are eager to learn from your recommendations.
 Reach out to us on social media by tagging @NICHQ on Facebook, Twitter and LinkedIn.